FAQs2025-02-20T14:33:38+00:00

 In reality, people are more often affected by smoke before the fire itself.
 Fire doors are a lifesaver in this scenario because they can withstand smoke and fire.
 The smoke seals, for example, around the door edge and frame seal the gaps to prevent the smoke getting through, preventing smoke inhalation.
 Similarly, intumescent strips expand to several times their original size when exposed to heat to seal the gaps around the door to contain the fire and smoke.

-They’re an extremely important part of your building’s fire safety strategy.
+They are an extremely important part of your buildings fire safety strategy.

 New buildings or older buildings which have undergone an alteration or extension are also subject to Building Regulations (also known as Approved Documents) which is a rule book for legal compliance which builders must follow, whilst existing buildings are subject to the RRO as mentioned above.